wanchain/go-wanchain/docs/WanPoS_getting_started_manual_CN.md

 ```
-$ gwan --pluto acccount new
+$ gwan --pluto account new
 ```